 The particle is blueshifted when the numerator is negative.
 This happens for sufficiently large values of $\beta/\varepsilon = -\kappa \cP / (a \varepsilon)$ and $r_{\text{em}}$ sufficiently small, as shown in Figs.~\ref{z_r_em_010_050}--\ref{z_r_em_090_098}.

-First, fixing the spin of the black hole $a/M$, we observe that the extent of the region from which ejected particles appear blueshifted at infinity, i.e. $z<0$, grows with the ratio $\beta/\varepsilon$.
-For a slowly rotating black hole, i.e. $a = 0.1 M$ (top of Fig.~\ref{z_r_em_010_050}), ejected particles are blueshifted only for very high values of the parameter $\beta/\varepsilon$.
+First, fixing the black hole spin $a/M$, we observe that the extent of the region from which ejected particles appear blueshifted at infinity, i.e. have $z<0$, grows with the ratio $\beta/\varepsilon$.
+For a slowly rotating black hole, e.g. $a = 0.1 M$ (top of Fig.~\ref{z_r_em_010_050}), ejected particles are blueshifted only for very high values of the parameter $\beta/\varepsilon$.
 For higher value of the spin (bottom of Fig.~\ref{z_r_em_010_050} and Fig.~\ref{z_r_em_090_098}), the required values of the parameter $\beta/\varepsilon$ for having a region of blueshift are much smaller.
 This behavior demonstrates the combined roles of both the spin and the magnetization of the black hole in accelerating charged particles for asymptotic observers.

 Moreover, we observe on Figs.~\ref{z_r_em_010_050}--\ref{z_r_em_090_098} that the region in which emitted particles are blueshifted admits a maximal radius, which corresponds to $z=0$.
 This maximal radius is always close to the horizon.
 For instance, for $a=0.1M$ and $\beta/\varepsilon =600$ or $a=0.5M$ and $\beta/\varepsilon =25$, the maximal radius is at $r_{\ast} \sim 5.8 M > r_{+}$.
 The existence of this bounded region allowing charged particles to be blueshifted at infinity and its analytical description stand as the main results of this work.
 Within this specific model, this shows that accelerated particles of a given energy can only emerge from a finite region surrounding the black hole horizon.